TheRenegadeCoder/sample-programs-website/docs/projects/longest-palindromic-substring/algol68/index.md

 {% endraw %}

-Longest Palindromic Substring in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Longest Palindromic Substring in [ALGOL 68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm